Escape-Technologies/graphql-armor/README.md

 });
 ```

-### Batched queries (Apollo Only)
+#### Apollo Server 3

-This plugin is for Apollo Server only, and is [disabled by default](https://www.apollographql.com/docs/apollo-server/migration/#http-batching-is-off-by-default).
+In Apollo Server 3, this is enabled by default.

-Batched queries are managed by the Apollo configuration parameter `allowBatchedHttpRequests`.
-GraphQL Armor set this default value to `false` too.

 For overriding Apollo's default parameter, you can use the following code:

 ```typescript
 import { ApolloArmor } from '@escape.tech/graphql-armor';